 The Extended Link Ratio Family (ELRF) modelling framework is described in the paper "Best Estimates for Reserves", published in the Proceedings of the CAS, Volume LXXXVII, 2000.
-The paper is also included in the 2005 Casualty Actuarial Society Syllabus of Examinations.
+The paper was included in the 2005 Casualty Actuarial Society Syllabus of Examinations.

 Both ICRFS-Plus and ICRFS-ELRF contain the ELRF modelling framework.
 The ELRF modelling framework is an extension of the Link Ratio Techniques (LRT module) where average weighted link ratios are formalized as regression estimators through the origin.
 The framework provides statistical tests of link ratio methods including Mack, Murphy, and many extensions thereof.
 A second example is available here.

 The bootstrap can be used to generate simulations from link ratio models